gludington/conditional-visibility/wiki/tutorial.md

 The calculation for the vision checks is split in many phase forall the use case i encountered:

-1) ~~Check if source token has the vision enabled, if disabled is like the module is not active for that token.~~
+0) ~~Check if source token has the vision enabled, if disabled is like the module is not active for that token.~~
+1) Check if target token is hidden with standard hud feature of foundry and only GM can see
-2) Check if the target is owned from the player if true you can see the token.
+3) Check if the target is owned from the player if true you can see the token.
-3) Check for the token disposition:
+4) Check for the token disposition:

   - 3.1) by default the check is applied to all token disposition Friendly, Neutral, Hostile, You can disable the check for all non hostile NPC with the module settings 'Disable for non hostile npc'